HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Configuration_huddo_boards.md

-# Configuring Huddo Boards
+# Configuring Huddo Boards in HCL DX

-In this section, learn how to configure Huddo Boards in HCL Digital Experience environment.
+Learn how to configure Huddo Boards in an HCL Digital Experience (DX) environment.

 ## Registering an OAuth Application